greencoast-studios/discord-support-tickets/docs/Command-Finish.md

 Can be used by anyone that has access to the channel it was executed in.
 This has the following implications:

 1. It can be run by anyone anywhere.
-It will, however, not do anything if it wasn't run in a ticket channel.
+It will, however, do nothing if it wasn't run in a ticket channel.
 2. If it's run from a ticket channel, everyone who has access to it can execute it.
 This implicitly means that only the staff role and the ticket requester can use it.

 ## :balloon: Usage